Tim Anderson Player Props: White Sox vs. Cubs

-The Chicago White Sox, including Tim Anderson (.391 on-base percentage in past 10 games, 110 points above season-long percentage), take on starting pitcher Kyle Hendricks and the Chicago Cubs at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+Tim Anderson -- with a slugging percentage of .415 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Chicago Cubs, with Marcus Stroman on the mound, on July 26 at 8:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Twins.
+In his most recent game he had a one-hit showing (1-for-4) against the Cubs.

 Tim Anderson Game Info & Props vs. the Cubs